NimritaKoul/nimritakoul.github.io/index.md

     Equipment - 4 NVIDIA Jetson Nano 2GB Kits

+5. **NVIDIA Research Accelerator Award**

+     For the project - Machine Translation of Sharda Script into English

 Events-
 - Was one of the judges for UAB Cancer Data Science Hackathon, by The University of Alabama at Birmingham, on August 9-10, 2021